danielle93/URGO-Email-Signature-Generator/README.md

 Go to `https://airtable.com/appY8CxyBarWLloUl`<br>
 Select the Employee Images table<br>
 Make sure you are in Gallery View<br>
-Drag and drop images from folder down to the blue circle with the plus size on the bottom right of Airtable<br>
+Drag and drop images from folder down to the blue circle with the plus icon on the bottom right of Airtable<br>
 Click "Create X Records"<br>
 Culture images need to be 800px wide and optimized<br>
 Employee headshots need to have the naming convention firstlast.png (ex: johnsmith.png)<br>